signaldatascience/R-curriculum/assignments/3-advanced-topics/distributed-computing/distributed-computing.md

 ---
-title: Distributed Computing with AWS
+title: Distributed Computing
+author: Signal Data Science
 ---

-This brief tutorial is designed to get you up-to-speed with regard to handling large datasets in Python and R. We'll be using Amazon Web Services for this tutorial.
+This lesson focuses on using distributed computing to parallelize algorithms for a significant reduction in the amount of required computatoin time.
+We will be using [Amazon Web Services](https://en.wikipedia.org/wiki/Amazon_Web_Services), although a variety of other cloud computing platforms are also available, most notably [Google Cloud Platform](https://en.wikipedia.org/wiki/Google_Cloud_Platform).

-Since the readers of this document have varying levels of experience with Linux, I've tried to explain this in some depth.
-Many terms which may be unfamiliar to you are linked to expository pages; if you are unfamiliar with a linked term, I strongly urge you to spend a minute or two reading the corresponding page.
+Many technical terms in this assignment are linked to expository pages; if you are unfamiliar with a linked term, we strongly urge you to spend a minute or two reading the corresponding page.
+Taking the time to do so will substantially improve your understanding of GNU/Linux and relatedtopics.

 Getting started with Amazon Web Services
 ========================================

 * [Register](http://aws.amazon.com/) an account on the AWS website.
 You'll have to enter your billing info, but we'll be working with a cheap (under [$0.02/hour](https://aws.amazon.com/ec2/pricing/)) instance throughout this demonstration for which Amazon provides 31 free days of usage each month.

 * At the top-right of AWS, make sure that the "US West (Oregon)" region is selected.
-You'll have the fastest connection to the N. California server, but speeds to Oregon are unnoticeably slower and AWS is substantially cheaper in that region due to high demand for N. California servers.
+You'll have the fastest connection to the N. California server, but speeds to Oregon are unnoticeably slower and AWS is slightly cheaper in that region due to high demand for N. California servers.

 * Click on "Services" in the top left corner and go to "Console Home", where you'll see an overview of all the services which AWS offers.
 Click on the top option in the "Compute" section, labeled "EC2".
-This stands for "Elastic Compute Cloud".
+This stands for "Elastic Compute Cloud", AWS's main service.[^amaz]

+[^amazon]: Indeed, Amazon has been using AWS and EC2 to host its own website since November 2010!

 * Click on "Launch Instance" to make your first EC2 instance!
+Follow these steps to configure the instance:

 	* *Step 1:* You can choose from a wide variety of preconfigured operating systems.
 Scroll through the list to get a sense of the options available to you, then scroll back to the top and select "[Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/faqs/)", which comes configured with a wide variety of programming-related tools.

 	* *Step 2:* Select the `t2.micro` instance type, which should be selected by default and is labeled as "Free tier eligible".

 	* *Step 3:* Read the information tooltip (hover over the "i" icon) for each option.
-For the "[Subnet](https://en.wikipedia.org/wiki/Subnetwork)" option, select `us-west-2a`.
-(The subnet labels are randomized for each user, so that the one labeled `us-west-2a` doesn't get a disproportionate number of people.)
+For the "[Subnet](https://en.wikipedia.org/wiki/Subnetwork)" option, select `us-west-2a`.[^rand]

 	* *Step 4:* Briefly read about the [different types of EBS storage available](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html).
 (You can think of Amazon's EBS service as being analogous to a choice of hard drive.)
 Change the size of the "Root" volume, where your operating system files will reside, to "10 GiB", and select the General Purpose [SSD](https://en.wikipedia.org/wiki/Solid-state_drive) (`gp2`) type.